anishsingh20/gg-aframe/README.md

 | source | Name of an array in the data store | `''`* |
 | target | Name of schema property, as `'component.property'`, on a sibling component to bind (optional) | `''` |

 \* If source is omitted, will attempt to use the component multiple id as the source name.
+Note: this only works for source names that are all lower case.

 Once bound, the target property will be assigned to be the same array object as the data store. `data-binding` will ensure the target component's